MultiplEYE-COST/wg1-experiment-implementation/guidelines/CONTRIBUTING.md

 - Provide a summary of the changes you are introducing according to the default template.
 - In case you are resolving an issue, don't forget to add a reference in the description.

-The default template is meant as a helper and should guide you through the process of creating a pull request.
-It's also totally fine to submit work in progress, in which case you'll likely be asked to make some further changes.

-If your change will be a significant amount of work to write, we highly recommend starting by opening an issue laying out what you want to do.
-That lets a conversation happen early in case other contributors disagree with what you'd like to do or have ideas that will help you do it.

-The best pull requests are focused, clearly describe what they're for and why they're correct, and contain tests for whatever changes they make to the code's behavior.
+The best pull requests are focused, clearly describe what they're for and why they're correct, and contain tests for whatever changes they make to the code's behavior (but see note on testing).
 As a bonus these are easiest for someone to review, which helps your pull request get merged quickly.
 Standard advice about good pull requests for open-source projects applies.

-Do not squash your commits after you have submitted a pull request, as this erases context during review.
-We will squash commits when the pull request is ready to be merged.